-- 61 In addition to their powers under clause 58, the board may at any time appoint any non-member of the organisation to be a charity trustee (subject to clause 52, and providing he/she is not debarred from membership under clause 55) either on the basis that he/she has been nominated by a body with which the organisation has close contact in the course of its activities or on the basis that he/she has specialist experience and/or skills which could be of assistance to the board. - 62 At each AGM, all of the charity trustees appointed under clause 61 shall retire from office but shall then be eligible for re-appointment under that clause.
+- In addition to their powers under clause 58, the board may at any time appoint any non-member of the organisation to be a charity trustee (subject to clause 52, and providing he/she/they is not debarred from membership under clause 55) either on the basis that he/she/they has been nominated by a body with which the organisation has close contact in the course of its activities or that he/she/they has specialist experience and/or skills which could be of assistance to the board. - At each AGM, all the charity trustees appointed under clause 61 shall retire from office but shall then be eligible for re-appointment under that clause.